 Sound Transit is the regional transit provider, serving Snohomish, King, and Pierce Counties.
 Sound Transit provides limited-stop, regional transit services linking Auburn to major regional destinations in King and Pierce Counties.
 The agency offers two types of service: Sounder commuter rail and regional express bus.

-Sound Transit operates the Sounder commuter rail service on the Tacoma-Seattle route via the BNSF Railway.
+Sound Transit operates the Sounder commuter rail service on the Lakewood-Tacoma-Seattle route via the BNSF Railway.
 Sound Transit provides weekday peak-hour trips northbound to Seattle in the AM and southbound to Tacoma in the PM.
-Additional special-event service to and from games for the Mariners, Seahawks and Sounders FC is offered on selected weekends.
-Currently, nine trains operate in each direction between Tacoma and Seattle each weekday completing the commuter rail service specified in Sound Move, Sound Transit's Phase I investment package.
+Limited weekday midday service is also available.
+Additionally, special-event service to and from games for the Mariners, Seahawks and Sounders FC is offered on selected weekends.
+Currently, eleven trains operate in each direction between Tacoma and Seattle each weekday.

 Sound Transit also operates express buses, which provide connections between Auburn, Bellevue, Overlake, and portions of Pierce County.
 For more information about Sound Transit services, including routes, schedules and fares, please visit the Sound Transit website.

 There are a number of transit facilities in Auburn including bus stops, shelters, park and rides (P&R), and the Auburn Transit Center.
 The Auburn Transit Center, opened in 2000, is located in the heart of downtown Auburn, south of W Main ST, west of A ST SW, and east of C ST SW.
-The Auburn Transit Station is served by Sounder commuter rail, regional express bus, and several local bus connections.
-It houses a parking garage to help accommodate the parking needs of transit users.
+The Auburn Transit Station houses a parking garage to help accommodate the parking needs of transit users.
+It is served by Sounder commuter rail, regional express bus, and several local bus connections.

 The City works closely with Metro Transit to identify bus stops that meet the criteria for shelters or benches.
 Metro Transit prioritizes these types of upgrades according to the number of passengers boarding at a particular stop daily.
 Parking is available for transit users or carpoolers at the Auburn Black Diamond Road P&R, Peasley Canyon P&R, Auburn P&R on 15th ST NW, and the Auburn Transit Center Parking Garage.